maxvisser/rocketchat.github.io/_posts/2018/04/2018-05-04-rocket-chat-android-2-1-released.md

 ## Additional features

 - French and Spanish language support
 - See other users' statuses and change your own status
 - Password recovery (requires server version 0.64 or greater)

+## 2.1.1 Bug fixes

+- Allow redirections on the server when connecting to a new host
+- Fixed a crash on a specific kind of room with specific permissions

 ## Requirements